prisma/prisma-examples/databases/cockroachdb/README.md

 ## 6. Rename relation fields in the Prisma schema

-Now that you have introspected your database, you will rename the relation fields in the Prisma schema so that its easier to access relations using the same field naming conventions.
+Now that you have introspected your database, rename the relation fields in the Prisma schema so that it's easier to access relations using the Prisma [naming conventions](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#naming-conventions).

 > **Note:** [Prisma-level relation fields](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/use-custom-model-and-field-names#renaming-relation-fields) (sometimes referred to as "virtual relation fields") only exist in the Prisma schema, but do not actually manifest in the underlying database.
 You can therefore name these fields whatever you want.